It produces answers, not decisions.

 Short-lived, scoped work tokens authorize each move; compromise detection watches for forbidden and lateral use.

-Every sealed mutation is batched onto a private Hyperledger Besu chain, browsable in a bundled explorer.
+Sealed mutations are hash-chained and, when anchoring is enabled, batched by merkle root onto a private Hyperledger Besu chain, browsable in a bundled explorer.

 Run more than one organization and a new question appears; are they still pulling the way you said?
 The Federation is the board over a portfolio of grids, and it is deliberately the least powerful layer in the system.